Canterbury Law Review

 The winning paper is published in the Review.
 In addition to the prestige of publication, the student author receives a prize of $500.

-- The author should also supply a precis of the submission of no more than 150 words.
+- The author should also supply an abstract of the submission of no more than 200 words.

 - The author's name should appear under the title of the article.
 An asterisked footnote should be added, giving the author's present position, qualifications and contact details, including e-mail address.

 - The Canterbury Law Review is a fully refereed journal.
-Every manuscript submitted will be assessed by at least one independent academic with relevant expertise in the area.
+Every manuscript submitted will be subject to an independent peer review process.

-Manuscripts or queries should be submitted to email@example.com or:
+Papers and queries should be forwarded to firstname.lastname@example.org

 Canterbury Law Review